 SPI Modes simply index those combinations rather than the separate CPOL and CPHA values.
-The master and the slave have to communicate using the same CPOL and CPHA values, and thus the same Mode.
-Multiple slaves may well mean different configurations, so the master will have to reconfigure itself each time it needs to communicate with a specific slave.
+The controller and the peripheral have to communicate using the same CPOL and CPHA values, and thus the same Mode.
+Multiple peripherals may well mean different configurations, so the controller will have to reconfigure itself each time it needs to communicate with a specific peripheral.

 You can convert from Modes and CPOL/CPHA values to imp API constants using the following table:

 |1||0||1||CLOCK_IDLE_LOW | CLOCK_2ND_EDGE|

 Having configured the SPI bus, use the write() method to send a string of bytes to the peripheral device:

 Use of a string is optional: you can also send a blob of raw data bytes:

 local blob = blob(4); // Create a four-byte blob... blob.writen(0xDEADBEEF, 'i'); // ...and write a 32-bit value to it spi1.write(blob);

 Whether you want to read a string or a blob, you need one of the imp API’s two SPI read methods:

 local bytes = spi1.readblob(8); local inputString = spi1.readstring(16);